tableau/connector-plugin-sdk/docs/package-sign.md

 ### Ensure your connector is ready to be packaged

-As part of the packaging process, the packager will ensure that:
+As part of the packaging process, the packager ensures that:

 -   All xml files are valid against the XSD files located in the validate folder of the SDK

 -   All files referenced exist

--   All files are smaller than 3 mb
+-   All files are smaller than 3 MB

 -   The connection class is the same in all places

 However, this validation does not guarantee that the connector will work in Tableau.
-The packager does not validate javascript, for example, or that the connection class is unique.
-To ensure that your connector works before packaging it you can [run your unpackaged connector]({{ site.baseurl }}/docs/share), or test it using [TDVT]({{ site.baseurl }}/docs/tdvt).
+The packager does not validate JavaScript, for example, or that the connection class is unique.
+To ensure that your connector works before packaging it, you can [run your unpackaged connector]({{ site.baseurl }}/docs/share), or test it using [TDVT]({{ site.baseurl }}/docs/tdvt).

 ### Set up the virtual environment for packaging and signing